cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

        For time measures compare:
        - https://www.cryptoportal.org/details_links.php?PHPSESSID=1a3ea85bebc01e983a852682cecc48b3&link_id=69
        - http://bscw.schule.de/pub/bscw.cgi/d864899/Schulz_Witten_Zeit-Experimente.pdf  (this article is in German only)
+- CT2  GNFS (using YAFU and msieve)
 - CT2  Solitaire encryption and analysis
 - CT2  Decimalization methods (Visa, Modulo, Multiplication, IBM)
+- CT2  Mathematical tools like Berlekamp-Massey
 - CT2  Encryption of and distributed analysis against Vigenère autokey
 - CT2  Search for word patters using norms (i.e. "together" = 12341546)
 - CT2  LFSR, NLFSR
 - CT2  Symmetric encryption methods by Ecrypt (SOSEMANUK, ...)
-- CT2  Encryption with Enigma, Purple, T310/50, M209
+- CT2  Encryption with Enigma, Purple, T310/50, M209, M-138
 - CT2  Encryption with DES, AES, PRESENT, Twofish, ...
 - CT2  Encrypt plaintext with AES by using an ASCII password (which is converted to an AES-key by using PKCS#5).
 The result is base64-encoded for easy copy&paste e.g. to an email.
+Linkage with the smartphone app CrypDroid.
 - CT2  Evaluation of the password strength

 -------------------------------------------------------
 - JCT  Adaptive navigation pane, optionally as tree or palette, with filtering
 - JCT  Vigenère autokey encryption